What Is Generative Engine Optimization (GEO)?

 Consistency across content

-Depth over time
+Depth built over time

 Real-world relevance